guang/project_auto-grading/README.md

 - free response - here the feedbacks do not have to be seeded into the database before grading.
 New feedbacks are added to the database as the grader find new errors while grading.

+(Currently it is designed to handle 2 multiple choice sections (MC and TS) and 1 free response section (DA).
+However this can be easily modified to handle more sections of each case.

 As you run the program, it communicates with the SQLite database (add or pull feedbacks based on lab number, section name, question number, and the name of the error),